LeoI07/Pwned-DFU-to-kDFU-Converter/README.md

 ```
 Note: You need libirecovery

+## Does it work?
-# It does not yet work with any devices I've tested it on
+Not on any devices I've tested it on.
+The ramdisk boots from kDFU mode on an iPad2,5, but it does not re-enter kDFU.

 # Credits/Thanks to
 - @Ralph0045 for his SSH ramdisk maker and loader </br>